Open-Set Domain Adaptation Under Background Distribution Shift: Challenges and A Provably Efficient Solution: Constrained Open-Set Learning Rules and Domain Discriminators

 \end{theorem} Detailed derivation of the \cref{thm:th1} claims are provided in \cref{sec:propositions}.
 The result shows that a constrained learning rule can be arbitrarily more accurate than a domain discriminator.\footnote{We prove that the AU-ROC of \ours{} exceeds $0.9$, but the proof can be extended to yield arbitrarily high AU-ROC.} This advantage holds even for overparameterized models that generalize well to domain discrimination.
-The parameter ranges in \cref{thm:th1} indicate when the constrained approach outperforms the baseline, specifically, when the novel-class fraction $\alpha$ is small and the shift magnitude $r_{\mu}$ is large enough but not too large so that support overlap between $\Psource$ and $\Plabel{0}$ is close to being violated by density ratios growing very large.
-More specifically, the conditions impose lower bounds on the norms of the source and novel class samples to avoid cases with excessive noisy sampling.
-They further provide an upper bound on the norm of the source class signals and constrain the norm of the novel class signal relative to that of the source class.
-This makes it harder to distinguish between known and novel instances.
+The parameter ranges in \cref{thm:th1} indicate when the constrained approach outperforms the baseline, specifically, when the novel-class fraction $\alpha$ is small and the shift magnitude $r_{\mu}$ is large enough but not too large to violate support overlap between $\Psource$ and $\Plabel{0}$.
+The conditions impose lower bounds on the norms of the source and novel class samples to avoid cases with excessive noisy sampling.
+Furthermore, the upper bounds on these norms makes it harder to distinguish between known and novel instances.
 Intuitively, higher-norm features induce stronger separation margins, making them easier for a classifier to detect.
 Hence, at lower norms, $\rvw_{\mathrm{\text{color}}}$ outperforms the baseline $\rvw_{\mathrm{\text{DD}}}$.
 We also have a condition on $d$ to ensure overparameterized regime given a lower bound on $N$.